caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-03.md

 ...

+The only familiar face was Magister Occam, a person you might also recognize if you still remember talk shows popular ten years ago.
+Of course, my acquaintance with him is a bit different, but rumors of us being close friends are a bit overestimated.

+Next character: a horny-looking guy in his late twenties.
+Perhaps it's unfair for me to dismiss living people with labels like that, but who said i ought to be fair in these notes?
+Next.

+Red-haired (auto-correction suggests "red herring", lol) rocker in a white cloak.
+Someone to frame into a picture and put on the wall, almost a cartoon character.
+But much more nuanced and conflicted in real life.
+He certainly deserves a separate chapter (if not book) about him, but unfortunately my famous "omnipotence" is limited by time.

-Of all those people there was one who i found the most interesting (and also attractive).
+And finally, of all those people there was one who i found the most interesting (and also attractive) and who is going to become an important character in my story.
 Her name is Isabella, or Bella for short.

+She appears to be trying to tone down her .